 Fentanyl, a highly addictive synthetic opioid, is 50 times more potent than heroin and 100 times more potent than morphine, according to the Centers for Disease Control and Prevention (CDC).
 A 3-milligram dose of fentanyl can kill; for comparison, a lethal dose of heroin is 30 milligrams.
 Fentanyl and heroin are impossible to tell apart with the naked eye, which means that pure fentanyl and heroin cut with fentanyl are indistinguishable from heroin, putting heroin users at even greater risk for overdose.

-Non-opioid users like cocaine users are also seeing the effects of fentanyl, as cocaine-fentanyl overdose deaths are on the rise, according to data from the CDC.
+Other drug users like cocaine users are also seeing the effects of fentanyl, as cocaine-fentanyl overdose deaths are on the rise, according to data from the CDC.
 “Speedballing,” or mixing cocaine and (fentanyl-laced) heroin, might be one explanation for the correlation.
 Another is that dealers are cutting the stimulant with cocaine or accidentally mixing it with fentanyl through cross-contamination.

 The rise of fentanyl